Pressure Washing Business Plan: Financial Projections & Strategy for 2026

 Free & Low-Cost Channels

-• • Google Business Profile: Free to set up, drives 50%+ of local leads.
+- • Google Business Profile: free to set up and usually the biggest single source of local leads.
 Post photos weekly, collect reviews on every job.

-• • Yard signs: Place corrugated signs at job sites (with permission). $2-3 per sign, generates neighbor inquiries.
+- • Yard signs: place corrugated signs at job sites with permission.
+About $2-3 per sign, and they generate neighbor inquiries.

 Paid Channels